How and where to bet on the 2026 NBA All-Star Game: Best betting apps, sportsbook promos for new ASG format

 Here's how and where to bet on the 2026 NBA All-Star Game, which features a new three-team format, on Sunday at the Intuit Dome

 Tipoff for the first game is scheduled for 5 p.m.
-ET and the latest NBA odds list Team World as the +155 favorites to win the 2026 NBA All-Star Tournament.
-Team Stripes is priced at +180 and Team Stars is +200.
-Meanwhile, Spurs center Victor Wembanyama is the +600 favorite to win NBA All-Star Game MVP honors while Lakers guard Luka Doncic is listed at +900 and Pistons guard Cade Cunningham is +1000.
+ET, and the latest NBA odds list Team World as the +155 favorites to win the 2026 NBA All-Star Tournament.
+Team Stripes is priced at +170 and Team Stars is +200.
+Spurs center Victor Wembanyama is the +280 favorite to win NBA All-Star Game MVP honors, followed by Celtics guard Jaylen Brown at +750 and Timberwolves guard Anthony Edwards at +900.

 If you're wondering how and where to bet on the 2026 NBA All-Star Game, you can use this NBA All-Star Game betting guide.
 Here are some of the top sportsbook promos at betting sites, as well as the that are available for NBA All-Star Game 2026.
 You can also read the instructions on how to claim each offer and where to bet on the NBA All-Star Game.